-What if you could market to your target audience while they’re shopping with your competitor?
-How about while they’re browsing your offline or online store?
-Or, even as they’re preparing to use your service?
+You can use geofencing to market to your target audience while they’re shopping with your competitor, browsing your offline or online store, or even as they’re preparing to use your service.

 What is geofencing marketing?